Edited by Sean, Eng, Dougie, Doug Collins and 2 others

 - Show off all of the reviews you have written for games on Steam.

 - Create a display that advertises items you are looking to trade to other Steam members.

 Your Steam profile gives you many different options when it comes to showing off things you've done, or been involved in or are proud of when it is related to a Steam game or community in some way.
 You can only put a limited number of these displays on your profile, but you can easily switch them out for new ones whenever you want.
 Your profile will also linked your Wish-list at the bottom and it has a section for other users to leave you comments.

 It is your profile, so makes it yours and make it unique!

-After you've done all of this you will be ready to tackle anything that Steam has to offer, whether that is the thousands of games you can purchase (some of which are free), the ever bustling marketplace, the sprawling expanse of forums, or the large community hubs full of information, screenshots and discussion.
-It is all at your fingertips and ready to be explored.
+- After you've done all of this, you will be ready to tackle anything that Steam has to offer, whether it's the thousands of games you can purchase (some of which are free), the ever bustling marketplace, the sprawling expanse of forums, or the large community hubs full of information, screenshots and discussion.
+It is all at your fingertips ready to be explored.